Okay, here's the rundown:

 What next for Microsoft and Activision Blizzard?

-Microsoft will hope that it's recent deals with Nintendo and Nvidia, the latter of which will see it bring Xbox PC games to Nvidia's streaming service, will help convince regulators that it's more than prepared to play nice with its rivals.
+Microsoft's recent deals with Nintendo and Nvidia, the latter of which will see it bring Xbox PC games to Nvidia's streaming service, managed to convince EU regulators that it's prepared to play nice with its rivals.
+Sony has now also accepted a 10-year binding agreement that will see Call of Duty remain available on PlayStation platforms should the merger be completed.

 The key headlines (or the rapid fire version):